Government not acting ‘urgently’ on Briton detained in India, say family

 “Meeting us in seven or eight weeks’ time is not urgent enough.
 It should have happened yesterday.”

+The Foreign Secretary last met Mr Johal’s brother on October 30 and raised his case with the Indian Minister of External Affairs on March 5.

-Mr Johal was acquitted in a case in Punjab last month but is still facing eight charges at federal level.
+Mr Johal was acquitted in a case in Punjab last month but is still facing eight charges at federal level which are being prosecuted in Delhi by India’s National Investigation Agency.

 His brother said his conditions had “worsened” since the acquittal, with Mr Johal being subject to solitary confinement and “mental torture”.